-8.4 The Control Scheme
+4.4 The Control Scheme

 The Coordinated Control Unit (CCU) is activated by a series of menus that appears on the Keyboard Display Module and allows the driver to selectively interface with the systems of the ACM.
+The control scheme for the various operations are shown in a flow chart located in Appendix 4.
 Menu A and Menu B give the driver the opportunity to designate whether the operation will occur on the left or right side of the vehicle and whether the mechanisms should be deployed in placement, retrieval, or lane maintenance mode.
 After the driver has selected from these two menus, the CCU begins one of four deployment procedures.
 If the left side option and the placement option are selected, the left side Integrated Dispensing and Retrieval Configuration (IDRC) is deployed, the Lateral Conveyor System (LCS) is activated, the left retrieval arm is placed in an upward position, and the middle gate located underneath the LCS is opened.
 Likewise, if the right side option is selected with the placement option, components on the right side of the vehicle will activate in the fashion described above.
 If any other permutations of the options are selected, the CCU will initiate one of the two remaining deployment procedures.
 If the leftside option and either the retrieval or maintenance option are selected, the left IDRC and the Primary Funnel Configuration (PFC) will be deployed, the LCS will be activated, and the left retrieval arm will be situated in the down position.
 Selecting the right side option yields a similar deployment procedure with the right side components going into motion instead of those on the left side.